Cloud Access Management Headaches

 How SAML Authentication Works

 SAML authentication enables the sharing of identity information between an IdP and cloud or web applications.
-A SAML-based authentication model is composed of an identity provider, which is a producer of ‘SAML assertions,’ such as SafeNet Authentication Service, and a service provider, which is a consumer of assertions, such as Google Apps, Office 365, and any other cloud app that supports SAML.
+A SAML-based authentication model is composed of an identity provider, which is a producer of ‘SAML assertions,’ such as SafeNet Trusted Access, and a service provider, which is a consumer of assertions, such as G-Suite, Office 365, and any other cloud app that supports SAML.
 SAML assertions are generally signed with a PKI signature which confirms that the assertion is authentic.

 An authentication service acting as identity provider collects the user’s credential and returns a response to the cloud app being accessed.
 This response is called a SAML assertion.
 The SAML assertion contains an accept or reject response.
 If the SAML assertion is valid, the user is logged in.